A Symbolic Transformation Language and its Application to a Multiscale Method

-Our first motivation for the development of a transformation language in Maple was to provide Maple users with concise means to express usual repetitions of rule-based symbolic computations.
-Since the \ST package is written in Maple, it obviously does not extend the expressivity of the Maple language, but it clearly increases readability and conciseness.
+Our main motivation for the development of a transformation language in Maple$^{\mathsf{TM}}$ was to facilitate the design of the MEMSALab software dedicated to the automatic derivation of multi-scale models.
+However \ST is a general tool that can be used by Maple$^{\mathsf{TM}}$ programmers and mathematicians in the formalization of equational reasoning.
+It makes it possible to express rule-based symbolic computations in a concise and natural way, thus providing a good guarantee of the correctness of the formal proofs with respect to their hand-written counterparts.
+Since the \ST package is written in Maple$^{\mathsf{TM}}$, it obviously does not extend the expressivity of the Maple$^{\mathsf{TM}}$ language, but it clearly increases readability and conciseness.
+Although this paper presents an implementation in Maple$^{\mathsf{TM}}$$^{\mathsf{TM}}$, the transformations presented here could easily be developed in a similar way in any functional language.

-The transformation language \ST allows writing a formal proof of the weak convergence property of the gradient at the same ``level'' as the paper mathematical proof.
-The word ``level'' covers many aspects: (1) the two proofs have almost the same size, (2) they follow the same steps, and (3) the strategy term written at each step of the formal proof is a natural formalization of its mathematical counterpart.
+The transformation language \ST allows the derivation of the weak two-scale limit of the derivative operator and the two-scale model of the stationary heat equation at the same ``level'' as the mathematical derivations.
+The word ``level'' covers three aspects: the formal and the hand-written proofs have almost the same size, they follow the same steps, and the strategy term written at each step of the formal proofs is a natural formalization of its mathematical counterpart.
+The \ST package is used in \citep{EuroSim11,CFM11} to formally derive the two-scale model of the stationary heat equation in a region composed of a thin part and a part with periodically distributed holes.

-The first objective is fulfilled, that is, to provide the mathematician with a transformation language for the formalization of equational reasoning.
-The main benefit is a high guarantee of the correction of all the proof steps.
-Many of the weakenesses of the present proposal can be eliminated by combining transformations with an adequate type system.
-A future work will be to design such a type system.

-Though this paper presents an implementation in Maple, the transformations presented here could easily be developed in a similar way in any functional language.